kfilyk/petri/README.md

 Each creature has a brain consisting of 8 layers, with 42 neurons per layer.
 The first layer receives inputs from the creature's actions/environment.
 The last layer consists of creature outputs.

-Each neuron recieves an input signal in accordance to the softsign function:
+Aside from the input layer, neurons recieve an input signal squashed by softsign function:

 x/(1+abs(x))

-This function was used as opposed to the sigmoid or ReLU, because of its softer gradient between its range extremities (-1, 1).
-Furthermore, softsign is efficient in comparison to sigmoid, non-linear in comparison to ReLU, and allows positive and negative weights and biases to be used.
+This function was used as opposed to the sigmoid or ReLU, because of its softer rate of change and range extremities (-1, 1).
+Softsign is computationally more efficient compared to sigmoid, and non-linear compared to ReLU.

-Each neuron contains 84 weights and 42 biases.
-Initial weight and bias values are randomly selected using a box-muller distribution with variance=1 and mean=0, then divided in half.
-This allows for more flexiblility in mutation rate upon initialization.
-The 84 weights are initialized as two copies of the same initial weight value.
-One weight is used if the input value positive, and the other if the input is negative.
-These two weight values may diverge over several generations.
-They allow the output value to have two rates of change, depending on the sign of the input.
+Each neuron contains 42 weights and 42 biases.
+Initial weight values are randomly selected using a box-muller normal distribution with variance=1 and mean=0, then divided in half.
+Initial biases are set to 0.
+In theory, using smaller weights/biases allow gene mutations to have a greater impact on new species.
+Over several generations, signal pathways strengthen as a result of increasing weight, causing gene mutations to have a diluted effect.
 Left-clicking any neuron brings up its weight and bias values.
 Right-clicking any neuron brings up its weight and bias gene-mutation rates.

 # STATS